Triqqo/security-scanning-quickstart/README.md

 - Note that `--quiet` only shows failed checks in the log
 - Use `--hard-fail-on SEVERITY` to only fail on that severity or higher (normally fails on all issues)
 - To display severity in the output, you need an API key for some reason...
-- Trivy also picks up misconfigrations for the Cloudformation stack (just as the Dockerfile, as described above).
+- Trivy also picks up misconfigurations of the Cloudformation stack (just as the Dockerfile, as described above).
 Note that this seems to be experimental:
   - `docker run -v $PWD:/workspace aquasec/trivy config /workspace --skip-dirs venv`

 ## All-In-One